ahmednawazkhan/nodejs-workers/README.md

 First of all enjoyed this task a lot.
 It was really interesting and fun to code.

 ### How to run code
-1. Load data into db
+1. Load data into db.
+You can update the db credentials in the script `backup/restore.sh` and run it.

 1. configure credentials in `config/local.yml` copied from `config/default.yml`
 1. `npm i`